-- B. BUILDING OFFICIAL.
+- A. ATTACHED WIRELESS COMMUNICATIONS FACILITIES.
+Wireless communication facilities that are affixed to existing structures, such as existing buildings, towers, water tanks, utility poles and the like.
+A wireless communication support structure proposed to be newly established shall not be included within this definition. - B. BUILDING OFFICIAL.
 The person so designated by the Village Administrator for the purpose of this subchapter. - C. CO-LOCATION.
 The location by two or more wireless communication providers of wireless communication facilities on a common structure, tower or building with the view toward reducing the overall number of structures required to support wireless communication antennas within the community. - D. WIRELESS COMMUNICATION FACILITIES.
 All structures and accessory facilities relating to the use of the radio frequency spectrum for the purpose of transmitting or receiving radio signals.
 This may include, but shall not be limited to, radio towers, television towers, telephone devices and exchanges, microwave relay towers, telephone transmission equipment building and commercial mobile radio service facilities.
-Not included within this definition are: citizen band radio facilities; short wave facilities; ham, amateur radio facilities; satellite dishes; and governmental facilities which are subject to state or federal law or regulations which preempt municipal regulatory authority. - WIRELESS COMMUNICATION SUPPORT STRUCTURES.
-Structures erected or E. modified to support wireless communication antennas.
+Not included within this definition are: citizen band radio facilities; short wave facilities; ham, amateur radio facilities; satellite dishes; and governmental facilities which are subject to state or federal law or regulations which preempt municipal regulatory authority. - E. WIRELESS COMMUNICATION SUPPORT STRUCTURES.
+Structures erected or modified to support wireless communication antennas.
 Support structures within this definition include, but shall not be limited to, monopoles, lattice towers, light poles, wood poles and guyed towers or other structures which appear to be something other than a mere support structure.